mcode/mcode-coverage-checker/README.md

 ### `npm install`

-Downloads all dependencies currently present within the `package.jason' file\
+Downloads all dependencies currently present within the `package.jason' file.

 This must be run before using the other scripts in order to ensure the app's proper functionality.